mdeous/WaikUp/README.md

 WaikUp is an application for teams who want a collaborative platform to share their findings around the Web.

-## API-centric
+## WebUI + RESTful API

-This application is entirely built around a RESTful API, allowing to build any interface on top of it, be it a traditionnal WebUI, a browser extension, or a mobile application.
+Additionally to the traditionnal web interface, WaikUp provides a RESTful API to allow any other interface (browser extension, mobile application, etc...) to be built upon.

 ## Version control workflow